yannickferenczi/fancy-farmers/README.md

 </ul>

-**Further testing for responsiveness and cross-browsers compatibility**
+<strong>Further testing for responsiveness and cross-browsers compatibility</strong>
 <ul>
-    <li>The Website has been tested on Google Chrome, Firefox and Safari browsers.</li>
+    <li>The Website has been tested on Google Chrome, Firefox, Edge and Safari browsers.</li>
     <li>The Website was viewed on a smartphone Android, iPhone, tablet Android, Lenovo desktop, MacBook.</li>
     <li>All links have been tested and work perfectly.</li>
 </ul>